 Writing code is similar to academic writing in that when you use or adapt code developed by someone else as part of your assigned coursework, you must cite your source.
 Paraphrasing without proper citation is just as dishonest with programming as it is with prose.
 A program can be considered plagiarized even though no single line is identical to any line of the source.

-AI Technologies.
-It is important to emphasize that new machine learning and AI technologies, like ChatGPT, are emerging that might be tempting to use for writing and other assignments.
-We want to therefore remind all students that our academic integrity policy forbids students to represent work as their own that they did not write, code, or create.
-Submission of computer-generated text without attribution is also prohibited by ChatGPT’s own terms of service (“You may not … represent that output from the Services was human-generated when it is not”).
+New machine learning and AI technologies, like ChatGPT, are emerging that might be tempting to use for writing and other assignments.
+We want to therefore remind all students that our academic integrity policy prohibits students from representing work as their own that they did not write, code, or create.
+Accordingly, submission of computer-generated text without attribution is not allowed.

 Inappropriate Collaboration and Other Assistance